RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Researchers:</b><br>
-We welcome Researchers to work with this Data on AH to create Blueprints on how Bots and Disinformation/Influence Operations work.
+We welcome Researchers to work with this Data on Amber Heard to create Blueprints on how Bots and Disinformation/Influence Operations work.
 <br>Please ask to collaborate with us for access to data.